forta-network/docs/docs/scanner-pools.md

 - Navigate to “My Stakes” or “Overview” on your profile and you can see your staked FORT

+### Withdrawal

+You can withdraw your stakes by navigating to the “My Stakes” page from the top right menu.

+!!! warning "Stake lockdown"
+    Once the stake withdrawal is initiated, it becomes inactive immediately but cannot be withdrawn for 10 days.
+Please keep in mind that this delay is subject to change.

 ## Creating new nodes

 Each node needs to be registered to a specific pool in order to be operational.
 While one can register many scan nodes on a pool, the pool needs to be populated with more stake first in order to avoid registration issues.
 This is for preventing pool shutdown conditions that occur when the average per-scanner stake is below minimum.